MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 10.md

 -   *Create a trade agreement for domestic vendors that specifies a fixed price for a certain item.*

--   *Create a guest user for a supplier so they can access the system.*

 Exercise \#1 Create, submit, and approve a purchase requisition
 ---------------------------------------------------------------